 EBLIDA is the European Bureau of Library, Information and Documentation Associations.

-Subjects on which EBLIDA concentrates are European information society issues, including copyright & licensing, culture & education.
-We promote unhindered access to information in the digital age and the role of archives and libraries in achieving this goal.
+We support unhindered access to information in the digital age and promote the role of archives and libraries within an equitable, democratic and sustainable society.

 EBLIDA Members at the 28th Annual Council Meeting, 28 October 2020 (Online)